 This is kept by the school head or principal.
-It consists of the number of staff employed for the School by the Ministry of Education, their qualification, marital status. rank. sex. local government area, address, promotion and about the staff. other details The information in it is used by the Ministry of Education and other inspectors or supervisors to rate teacher's performance. retirement or dismissal from service.
+It consists of the number of staff employed for the School by the Ministry of Education, their qualification, rank, sex, marital status, local government area, address, promotion and other details about the staff.
+The information in it is used by the Ministry of Education and other inspectors or supervisors to rate teacher's performance, retirement or dismissal from service.